lsphillips/log2stream/README.md

 ### Building

-You can build a CommonJS version of this module that is also minified:
+You can build a CommonJS and ESM version of this module that is also minified:

 ``` sh
 npm run build